di37/classification-electrical-feedback-finetuning/README.md

 6. **Model Inference**:

-   - Use `06_model_inference.ipynb` to test fine-tuned models on unseen data.
+   - Use `06_model_inference.ipynb` to test fine-tuned models both that are stored locally and also the models that are pushed to the hub on unseen data.

 ---